Faysal Ahmed: Early life

 Ahmed was born one of nine children in 1985 in Yemen.
 Although his family is originally from Somalia, he grew up in Yemen.
-His family hails from the Osman Mahamoud sub clan of the larger Majeerteen-Daarod.
+His family hails from the Osman Mahamoud sub-clan of the larger Majeerteen-Daarod.
 In 1999 he moved, along with his mother and some of his siblings, to the United States at the age of 14.

 Career

 In a professional capacity, Ahmed served as a Youth Program Coordinator at the Bedlam Theater in Minneapolis.
 He worked there on plays and poetry.
 He has also participated in an enrollment push for MNsure, a health insurance program in Minnesota.

 In 2013, Ahmed appeared in the film Captain Phillips.
 He played Najee, a ship hijacker.

 Ahmed and three other actors were picked from among more than 700 participants at a 2011 casting call at the Brian Coyle Community Center in Cedar-Riverside, Minneapolis.
 According to the search casting director, Debbie DeLisi, the four were selected because they were "the chosen ones, that anointed group that stuck out."

-In early 2014, he revealed that he was going to Los Angeles by the spring season in order to continue his acting career.
-In 2016 he partook in A Stray that was directed by Musa Syeed.
+In early 2014, he revealed that he was going to Los Angeles by spring in order to continue his acting career.
+In 2016 he partook in A Stray, directed by Musa Syeed.

+Ahmed reunited with Captain Phillips castmate Barkhad Abdi, in the second season of Castle Rock, in which he starred in six episodes.